Modified representations for the close evaluation problem: Numerical examples

 \subsubsection{Example 3: scattering in two dimensions}

 We consider an exact solution of Problem \eqref{eq:scattering_pb}:

-which consists in choosing $f(x^\ast) = u_{\text{exact}}(x^\ast)$, for any $x^\ast \in \partial D$.
-Figures \ref{img:helmholtz2D_1_1}-\ref{img:helmholtz2D_1_2} represent the error obtained on a star-shaped domain using: \begin{itemize} \item \textbf{PTR:} approximation of \eqref{eq:DLP-SLP_helm} using the Periodic Trapezoid Rule. \item \textbf{PWS:} approximation of \eqref{eq:modified_DLP-SLP_helm} using the Periodic Trapezoid Rule. \end{itemize} In the simulations below we consider $N = 256$ quadrature points, and $k = 15$.
-We solved \eqref{eq:BIE_helm} using Kress quadrature~\cite{Kress91} (see Appendix \ref{sec:appdx2D}).
+which consists in choosing $f(x^\ast) = u_{\text{exact}}(x^\ast)$, for any $x^\ast \in \partial D$. { All simulations are done outside of a star-shaped domain using the Periodic Trapezoid Rule with $N = 256$ quadrature points and $k=15$ for the following representations: \begin{itemize} \item \textbf{V0:} standard representation \eqref{eq:DLP-SLP_helm}; \item \textbf{V1:} modified representation \eqref{eq:modified_DLP-SLP_helm} (i.e. \eqref{eq:general_helm} with the plane wave function $\vv_1 (y)= e^{ik n_{x^\ast} \cdot (y-x^\ast)}$). \end{itemize} } We solved \eqref{eq:BIE_helm} using Kress product quadrature rule~\cite{Kress91} (see Appendix \ref{sec:appdx2D}).
 The quadrature rule is well adapted to approximate kernels with a logarithmic singularity.
-The accuracy of both methods is limited by the resolution for $\mu$.
-Results in Figures-\ref{img:helmholtz2D_1_1}-\ref{img:helmholtz2D_1_2} show that, given $\mu$ resolved, the approximation of the modified representation provides better results overall.
-Similarly to Laplace's examples, far from the boundary, both methods approximate well the solution.
-As the evaluation point gets closer to the boundary ($\ell \to 0$), PTR suffers from the close evaluation problem leading to large errors.
-Using the modified representation (PWS) allows to reduce the error by a couple of order of magnitude for the close evaluation problem.
+The accuracy of both methods is limited by the resolution for $\mu$ {(the Fourier coefficients' decay of the density is bounded by $10^{-6}$ for $N = 256$ and $k=15$)}.
+Results in Figures \ref{img:helmholtz2D_1_1} and \ref{img:helmholtz2D_1_2} show that given $\mu$ resolved, the approximation of the modified representation provides better results overall.
+Similarly to Laplace's examples, both methods approximate well the solution far from the boundary.
+As the evaluation point gets closer to the boundary ($\ell \to 0$), {V0 approximated with PTR} suffers from the close evaluation problem leading to large errors {(see \cite{barnett2014evaluation})}.
+Using the modified representation {V1} allows to reduce the error by a couple of order of magnitude for the close evaluation problem. { } {

+} Figure~\ref{img:helmholtz2D_1_3} represents log plots of the maximum error with respect to the number of quadrature points {$N \in \llbracket 50, 3000\rrbracket$ and for various distances $\ell$ from point A (indicated in Figure \ref{img:helmholtz2D_1_1})}.
+Results show that for any number of quadrature points, the error {when considering V0} explodes as we approach the boundary (error {larger than $10^5$}) while the error with {V1} remains bounded (of the order of $10^{-2}$ {in the case presented above}).
+In this case standard {rerpresentation V0} strongly suffers from the close evaluation problem, however {the modified representation V1} significantly reduces the error.
+Even when standard quadrature rules fail to compute the standard representation, the proposed modified one regularizes the solution and provides satisfactory results {without significant additional computational time (as shown in Table \ref{tab:CPU_2D_helm}).